mqchen/taskhub/README.md

 # Vocabulary

 - `action`: A category of tasks.
-Example of actions can be: "mail:send", "geo:geocode", "validate:email"
+Example of actions can be: "email:send", "geo:geocode", "email/address:validate".
+Actions are composed of: `<noun>:<verb>` or `<noun>/<sub.noun>:<verb>`
 - `task`: An instance of an `action`, like a job.
 - `event`: An event that updates the state of a task.
 See task lifecycle for complete event reference
 - `command`: Messages sent to the hub.
-Either "pub" or "sub"
+Either "pub" or "sub".
+Kind of like requests.
 - `message`: Messages sent from the hub to the clients.
+Kind of like responses.

 # Task lifecycle